core-methods-in-edm/assignment1/README.md

 # Assignment 1

 In this assignment you will be setting up the software and online tools that you will be using throughout this course.
 Below there are links and instructions to relevant sites.
-If you have any problems, you can tweet them using the hashtag #TCLA16, or you can create an [*issue* within this repository](https://github.com/data-science-in-ed/Assignment1a/issues).
+If you have any problems, you can tweet them using the hashtag #TCLA16.

 The first stop is to create the accounts we will be using: